Martin0619/hexagonal-architecture/README.md

 # Hexagonal Architecture with Typescript Turbo Awilix example Project

-## A fully functional example project written in Typescript showing how to implement the Hexagonal Architecture** *(Ports and Adapters)*
+## A fully functional example project written in Typescript showing how to implement the Hexagonal Architecture *(ports and adapters)*

 This project was built with **Typescript** and shows how to implement the **Hexagonal Architecture**.
 It shows how to: